ladeiko/SwiftyViperTemplates/README.md

 ### SwiftyViperMcFlurryStoryboard
 Similar to SwiftyViperStoryboard, but also generates code which helps to use [ViperMcFlurryX](https://github.com/ladeiko/ViperMcFlurryX) module in router.

+### SwiftyViperMcFlurryEmbedStoryboard
+Similar to SwiftyViperMcFlurryStoryboard, but also generates code to embed another module to current view via storyboard.

 Template | UI | McFlurry
 --- | --- | ---
 SwiftyViper | - | No